-How does egg donation work?
+How does the egg donation process work?

 As complex as egg donation may appear to be, the actual process itself only consists of a few steps.

-1. Donor screening and selection: During this step, potential donors undergo a series of physical and psychological evaluations to ensure they are physically and emotionally fit to donate eggs.
+During this step, potential donors undergo a series of physical and psychological evaluations to ensure they are physically and emotionally fit to donate eggs.

-3. Post-donation follow-up: After the egg donation process is complete, donors are asked to return for a few follow-up appointments to ensure they are recovering well from the retrieval procedure.
+- Post-donation follow-up: After the egg donation process is complete, donors are asked to return for a few follow-up appointments to ensure they are recovering well from the retrieval procedure.

-The pros of being an egg donor
+The pros of becoming an egg donor

 There are many potential benefits of being an egg donor, both for the recipient and for the donor.
 Some of the most notable advantages include the following:

-Help To Build Families
+Help Build Families

 One of the primary reasons that women choose to become egg donors is because they want to help build families.
 For individuals and couples who are struggling with infertility, egg donation provides them with the opportunity to create a family and have a child that is genetically related to one or both parents.